-Education online resources are an excellent way for older or retired adults to stay busy and mentally alert.
+Education online resources are an excellent way for anyone to stay busy and mentally alert.
 It's not true that you are too old to learn something new or fulfill a life long dream.
-Today’s older adults want to stay active.
-They don’t want to spend the rest of their life in a rocking chair watching the rest of the world keep fit, active and young.
+There are free educational websites and free educational games.
+Free online learning is available for a wide variety of subjects and interests.

-There still aren’t large numbers of senior adults embracing the usage of mobile phone devices.
-However, mobile usage is growing.
-According to a recent study, around 13 percent of 55- to 64-year olds and 5 percent of people 65 and older play games using a smartphone or standard cellphone.
+There are large numbers of older adults embracing the use of mobile phones.
+Mobile usage is growing.
+According to a recent study, around 13 percent of people in the 55 to 64 age range and 5 percent of people 65 and older play games using a smartphone or standard cellphone.

-“If it's good technology, seniors embrace it the same as everyone else,” Elie Gindi, founder of the senior-focused tech blog ElderGadget explains.
-“The key here is if it is truly ‘good’ and they see a real use for it, whether for entertainment, business or lifestyle.
-They are smart shoppers who aren’t so much interested in [the] useless ‘bells and whistles’ many products contain.”
+“If it's good technology, seniors embrace it the same as everyone else,” Elie Gindi explains, following the senior-focused tech blog ElderGadget.
+“The key here is if it's really good and they see a real use for it, whether for entertainment, business or lifestyle.
+They are smart shoppers who are so interested in the useless bells and whistles many products contain.

 The planning process for new projects should include the concept of accessibility from the very beginning.
 Design, text size and physical usability should also be included as part of the planning process.
-Senior adults should be educated on how to use the new technological products and services when they appear in the marketplace for purchase.
+Older adults and teachers should embrace how to use the new technological products and services when they appear in the marketplace for purchase.